Confronting new NICER mass-radius measurements with phase transition in dense matter and twin compact stars: Comparison with astrophysical observations

 We use the following mass and radius measurements: \begin{itemize} \item PSR J0437-4715: We use the first mass and radius estimates for this brightest pulsar by using the 2017-2021 NICER X-ray spectral-timing data from Choudhury et~al.~\cite{Choudhury:2024}.
 The preferred CST+PDT model used informative priors on mass, distance and inclination from PPTA radio pulsar timing data and took into account constraints on the non-source background and validated against XMM-Newton data~\cite{Choudhury:2024}. \item PSR J0030+0451: We use three alternative mass and radius estimates from the reanalysis of 2017-2018 data, as reported by Vinciguerra et~al.~\cite{Vinciguerra:2024}.
 One of the estimates is based on the ST+PST NICER-only analysis of the data reported in~\cite{Riley:2019}, but uses an improved analysis pipeline and settings.
 The two other estimates are based on the joint analysis of NICER and XMM-Newton data which are labelled as ST+PDT and PDT-U. The ST+PDT results are more consistent with the magnetic field geometry inferred for the gamma-ray emission for this source~\cite{Kalapotharakos:2021,Vinciguerra:2024}.
-The PDT-U is the most complex model tested in Ref.~\cite{Vinciguerra:2024} and is preferred by the Bayesian analysis. \item PSR J0740+6620: We incorporate estimates from Salmi et~al.~\cite{Salmi:2024}, Miller et~al.~\cite{Miller:2021}, and Riley et~al.~\cite{Riley:2021}.
-The representative estimates used in this study were obtained from a joint NICER and XMM-Newton analysis of the 2018-2022 dataset, based on the preferred ST-U model, which provides a more comprehensive treatment of the background~\cite{Salmi:2024}. \end{itemize} By combining these observations, we establish three astrophysical scenarios, as detailed in Table~\ref{table:data}.
+The PDT-U is the most complex model tested in Ref.~\cite{Vinciguerra:2024} and is preferred by the Bayesian analysis. \item PSR J0740+6620: We incorporate estimates from Salmi et~al.~\cite{Salmi:2024a}, Miller et~al.~\cite{Miller:2021}, and Riley et~al.~\cite{Riley:2021}.
+The representative estimates used in this study were obtained from a joint NICER and XMM-Newton analysis of the 2018-2022 dataset, based on the preferred ST-U model, which provides a more comprehensive treatment of the background~\cite{Salmi:2024a}. \item PSR J1231-1411: We consider three mass-radius estimates from the preferred PDT-U model with limited radius priors given in Salmi et~al.~\cite{Salmi:2024b}.
+One estimate limited the radius to be consistent with the previous observational constraints and EoS analyses, and the other two estimates used an uninformative prior, however, the radius was limited to ranges 10-14~km and 8-16~km, respectively.
+It is important to note, however, that since the radius could not be fully constrained independently in Ref.~\cite{Salmi:2024b}, the possibility of better solutions deviating significantly from the above estimates cannot be excluded. \end{itemize} By combining these observations, we establish three astrophysical scenarios, as detailed in Table~\ref{table:data}.
 This approach enables us to examine different possibilities within the framework of our hybrid EoS models and the mass-twin hypothesis.
 Notably, the ellipses derived for PSR J0437 significantly overlap with the inferences from GW170817~\cite{LVScientific:2018}, further reinforcing the selection of EoS based solely on gravitational wave data.